Still December 22nd into the solstice, into the new year really.

 So I don't have to worry about that, at least usually.

-No, there's no point.
+There's no point.

-So if I can get myself on a little, you know, um floating RV that I can load up with enough water and food for myself and the dogs for a few weeks, we'll go off exploring, right?
+So if I can get myself on a little, you know, floating RV that I can load up with enough water and food for myself and the dogs for a few weeks, we'll go off exploring, right?

-And so that so human contact to some space alien other, you know, to some space alien civilization may just actually end up being a bunch of fuckers like me, a bunch of old retired guys showing up with their dogs, kicking around seeing what's going on.
+And so that, so human contact to some space alien, other, you know, to some space alien civilization may just actually end up being a bunch of fuckers like me, a bunch of old retired guys showing up with their dogs, kicking around, seeing what's going on.

 That sort of thing, right?

-And uh, you know, the traitors.
+And, you know, the traders.

-I think that was like second foundation or something, right?
+I think that was like Second Foundation or something, right?

-And uh he talks about the merchants, these these guys that were traders, all they wanted to do was trade and make a profit and so on.
+All they wanted to do was trade and make a profit and so on.

-We like you know that interaction and making deals and shit, okay.
+We like, you know, that interaction and making deals and shit, okay?

 Hey, Trump, art of the deal, right?

-Uh there's no need that way.
+There's no need that way.

 You don't need to have cannons and all of that kind of stuff.

-Again, the the paradigm of the old naval battle kind of stuff is what we were projecting into space.
+Again, the paradigm of the old naval battle kind of stuff is what we were projecting into space.

-And by the way, that's all this William Tompkins horse shit.
+And by the way, that's all this William Tompkins horseshit.

-Those are just drawings, those are just fantasy.
+Those are just fantasy.

 They never made any of those ships.